jbamford/MMM-PenPlotter/README.md

 # Module: PenPlotter
 Addapted for SVG support from https://github.com/AdamMoses-GitHub/MMM-ImageSlideshow

-The `MMM-PenPlotter` module is designed to display SVG animations, one at a time on a fixed interval, from one or many directories.
-These images can be shown in order or at random, one directory at a time or all at time.
-The image heights and widths can be fixed.
+The `MMM-PenPlotter` module is designed to display SVG animations.
+The SVG files are animated using CSS styling.
+The animation progressively draws a white line on a black background until it completes the entire SVG path.
+This creates the illusion that the line is magically rendered on the mirrored glass.

 Example Animations Included in the module(12 animations in total)